 Elm Creek Park Reserve

 Choose your own adventure at the beautiful nearly 5,000-acre Elm Creek Park Reserve, whether it is biking or hiking the endless miles of paved trails or relaxing in the chalet!
 For more adventure, hit up the more than a dozen miles of single-track mountain biking trails.
-Don't forget to stop at Eastman Nature Center to learn more about the local wildlife and take part in one of many activities and events offered there, from apple cider and honey harvest demonstrations to nature hikes and the Fall Color Tram Tour and many more activities the whole family can enjoy.
 And don't forget your pup!
 The park also boasts an extensive 29-acre dog off-leash area.

-Experience serenity and natural beauty with breathtaking views of the changing leaves as you paddle down the Mississippi in Coon Rapids Dam Regional Park.
+Experience serenity and natural beauty with breathtaking views of the changing leaves as you paddle down the Mississippi at Mississippi Gateway Regional Park.
 Don't have a kayak?!
 No problem!
 Simply rent a kayak through the Mississippi River Paddle Share program.
 All you have to do is reserve a kayak online, pick it up at the rental station (along with a life jacket), enjoy the ride, and return it to the designated return station.
 If paddling doesn't float your boat, hike or bike the nature trails along the river.
 No matter what mode of movement you choose, you're sure to enjoy some spectacular views and possibly even some wildlife!

 Palmer Lake Park